Zapkid/Vicarius-Selenium-Java-Demo/README.md

 * Parameterize selectors to reduce duplication across page object classes
 * Add API testing for backend validation
 * Add Mobile testing

+## Contributing

+Contributions to the project are welcome!
+To contribute:

+1. Fork the repository
+2. Create a new branch
+3. Make changes and test
+4. Submit a pull request

+### Estimated time worked on the project (hrs):
+~ 20-25 hrs